Angel Attack: Reception

 The Animé Café's Japanese reviewer Akio Nagatomi described the animation as "average" for a TV serial and praised "some interesting creature and mecha design", but also criticized the premise of the story of a young boy who fights alien beings as excessively derivative.
-The December 1995 issue of Newtype magazine lauded the episode's dense amount of information, but also noticed "it can confuse some viewers".
+The December 1995 issue of Newtype magazine lauded the series realism and dense amount of information.
 SyFy Wire's Daniel Dockery described Sachiel's debut as "terrifying", but considered it reminiscent of "a bunch of giant monster tropes".
-Newtype wrote, "the many elaborate camera angles may tickle fans hearts" and "the eye-catching titles are also well placed".
+Newtype wrote, "the many elaborate camera angles may tickle fans hearts" and "the unusual titles and the eye-catching screens are also well placed".
 Multiversity Comics' Matthew Garcia similarly praised the confidence in the film-making and the animation of "Angel Attack" and "The Beast", eulogizing the "assurance and tenacity" of Anno and Gainax.
 Ex magazine's Charles McCarter lauded the animation as "nice and clean", the soundtrack and the pace of the first two episodes.
 According to the Newtype's official Evangelion film books, the scene in which Gendo takes command on the battle against Sachiel also received a positive reception for its "expressiveness", being "considered one of the best-executed of this episode".

 Kinoko Nasu, writer of Mahōtsukai no Yoru and Fate/stay night, began his career as a writer after seeing "Angel Attack", an episode that according to him "can't have been ignored by neither I nor my contemporaries".
+Official merchandise based on the installment has been released, including lighters, T-shirts and reproductions of the battle against Sachiel.